 When stored electronically, a document can be immediately accessed from a user’s desktop (assuming they have the appropriate security privileges.)
 A powerful search engine means finding documents and drilling down to related documents happens in a moment’s notice.

 The Workflow Problem

 Another downside to paper is that it can only be in one place at a time.
 That means a document in a remote office cannot be accessed by someone at corporate.
 And a document buried on someone’s desk cannot be processed by anyone else.
 If a document has multiple approval steps to go through and the only way that can happen is by walking or sending a document to each person in the process, that document approval is not going to happen quickly.
 Especially if someone is on vacation while the documents sits on their desk awaiting their return.

 In a paperless office, anyone involved in the process can access the document wherever they are.
 Approvals can happen from anywhere as well – including through email or a mobile device.
 Plus alerts can be scheduled to notify employees if an approval deadline is approaching so nothing gets missed.

 If you can relate to some of these challenges and paper is getting in the way of your productivity, we are here to help.
 Our team is equipped to walk through your business processes and offer the best possible solution to help you improve.
-For a better idea of how integrated document management works, register for our upcoming doc-link webinar by clicking HERE.
+For a better idea of how integrated document management works, ask us about DocLink by Altec.

 Christi Whipple, Channel Program Manager